swift-nav/piksi_firmware/README.md

 Checking Out Submodules
 =========================

-ChibiOS, libopencm3 and libswiftnav are submodules of this git repository.
+ChibiOS, libopencm3, libsbp and libswiftnav are submodules of this git repository.
 Check them out using:

 	git submodule init